Strongpreneur#Business Growth Strategies

 (c) Bankers: In addition to all the above, a banker will ask two questions:

 (d) Shareholders: The average shareholder is interested in the future dividend he will receive.
 Future profits are of secondary importance so long as they are adequate to provide divided.
 Past dividends provide the basis on which future dividends may be estimated.

 (e) Accountants: Apart, from other considerations, the accountant will watch out for:

-A very useful way of analyzing accounts is by means of financial ratios.
+A very useful way of analyzing accounts is by using financial ratios.
 An accounting ratio is one figure in a set of accounts expressed in terms of another in the same set of accounts.
 Ratios are frequently expressed as percentages.

 The main uses of ratio analysis are: